 What’s great about this is the freedom it allows; even if you’re a pixel-peeping landscape photographer, you don’t have to worry about finding your lens’s sweet spot and keeping your optimal focal length and aperture locked in all the time.
 Instead, you can shoot with abandon, and your files will consistently come out sharp.

 At 16mm, you can capture pin-sharp landscapes, where you can see every blade of grass or grain of sand.
 At 35mm, you can capture stunning street photos, where you can see every detail on a distant subject’s face.
 And at 55mm, you can capture artistic wedding photos, using the f/2.8 maximum aperture to create a beautiful background blur while still retaining incredible sharpness on your subject.

-I also noticed essentially zero chromatic aberration, and distortion and vignetting were pretty minimal, too, making this an awesome option for landscape and architectural photography.
+I also noticed essentially zero chromatic aberration, and distortion and vignetting were pretty minimal, too, making this a remarkable option for landscape and architectural photography.